“Moving money forward“ Money Forward

 Accounting AuditorsDeloitte Touche Tohmatsu LLC

 In addition to the requirements of independent officers set forth in the Companies Act and by the Financial Instruments and Exchange, the Company has stipulated independence criteria for appointing independent external directors.
-The Company appoints external directors in accordance with these standards, with all five external directors being registered as independent directors.
-The term of office for Directors is one year, with an aim to clarify Directors’ managerial responsibilities and develop a management structure that can respond promptly to changes in the business environment.
+The Company appoints external directors in accordance with these standards, with all six external directors being registered as independent directors.

 Current Operations of the Board of Directors